genepi/mtdna-server-2/README.md

 Release [v2.1.10](../../releases/tag/v2.1.10) - Improved mutect2 support: create missing RG tags, write inidividual reference sequence on the fly, support complex ref tags.

 ### Are your files not working?
 We want to steadily improve mtDNA-Server 2.
-If your files are not working, please feel free to create a issue or contact [[Sebastian](mailto:sebastian.schoenherr@i-med.ac.at)] directly.
+If your files are not working, please feel free to create a [issue](https://github.com/genepi/mtdna-server-2/issues).

 ## How to execute mtDNA-Server 2?
 mtDNA-Server 2 is available as a **hosted web-service** at the Medical University of Innsbruck or as a **Nextflow pipeline**.